-- To ensure that all pupils have access to a broad and balanced curriculum - To provide a differentiated curriculum appropriate to the individual's needs and ability - To ensure the identification of all pupils requiring SEND provision as early as possible in their school career - To ensure that SEND pupils take as full a part as possible in all school activities - To ensure that parents of SEND pupils are kept fully informed of their child's progress and attainment - To ensure that SEND pupils are involved, where practicable, in decisions affecting their future SEND provision
+- To ensure that all pupils have access to a broad and balanced curriculum - To provide a suitably differentiated curriculum appropriate to the individual's needs and strengths through high quality first teaching. - To ensure the identification of all pupils requiring SEND provision as early as possible in their school career - To ensure that SEND pupils take as full a part as possible in all school activities - To ensure that parents of SEND pupils are kept fully informed of their child's progress; attainment and emotional well-being - To ensure that SEND pupils are involved, where practicable, in decisions affecting their future SEND provision

-We recognise that many pupils will have special needs at some time during their school life.
-In implementing this policy, we believe pupils will be helped to overcome their difficulties.
+We recognise that many pupils will have additional needs at some time during their school life.
+In implementing this policy, we believe pupils will be supported to overcome any barriers to their learning and personal development.

-At Mickleover Primary School, the Special Educational Needs Co-ordinator (SENCO) has developed the SEND policy in consultation with the Headteacher, Mrs L Gerver, and the governor with responsibility for special needs, Mr Peter Barker.
+At Mickleover Primary School, the Special Educational Needs and Disabilities Co-ordinator (SENDCO) has developed the SEND policy in consultation with the Headteacher, Mrs L Gerver, and the governor with responsibility for special needs, Mr Peter Barker.
 Our policy and approach to children with SEND is in line with the Graduated Response Approach to Special Educational Needs held by the Local Authority (LA).
 We believe that, whilst many factors contribute to the range of difficulties experienced by some children, much can be done to overcome them through parents, teachers and pupils all working together.